 Athena Nadia Baby Changing Table is a regular open frame changing table with two shelves.
 We picked it mainly because of its drawer as usually changing tables like this doesn’t feature one.
 Overall the build quality is good and the price is adequate.

-This is another great product of South Shore.
-This time they offer a dresser style Changing Table with 6 Drawers.
+This is another great dressing table from South Shore.
+This time they offer a baby dresser style Changing Table with 6 Drawers.
 It’s quite massive and bulky offering tons of storage space for all baby supplies.
 As with all South Shore products, you get a 5-year warranty.
 This changing table can be used as only a dresser by removing changing tray.
 Two colors are available – Espresso and White.

 Stork Craft Portofino 4-in-1 is another option if you are looking for a bed that also features a changing table.
 It meets all ASTM and CPSC safety standards, however, it has only one year warranty.
 The changing table has three drawers and behind them, there are three shelves so storage is well thought out.

 Stork Craft Avalon 6 Drawer Universal Baby Dresser is more like a dresser than changing table, however, it can be also used to change your kid’s diapers.
 When we buy furniture, we look for longevity, well this is what you get with Stork Craft Avalon – ability to use it even when your kid has grown up.
 Six large deep drawers offer a lot of space.
 And five different colors should be enough for just about anyone.